camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

 ---

-The identity service is an API abstraction over various User / Group repositories.
+The identity service is an API abstraction over various user/group repositories.
 The basic entities are

 * User: a user identified by a unique Id
 * Group: a group identified by a unique Id